dean-shaff/money-share/notes.md

 TODO:
 - Don't ever send password back in response!!!!
 - I need to make (most) API routes authenticated routes only... this will happen later
+- fix daysRemaining function -- it is currently not working correctly

 ### 16/09/2020